-US policymakers acknowledge the impact of the recent Omicron wave in the economy, but expect its effect to be transitory and the US economy to grow up to 3.5% this year, according to New York Federal Reserve Bank President Williams.
+US policymakers acknowledge the impact of the recent Omicron wave on the economy but expect its effect to be transitory and the US economy to grow up to 3.5% this year, according to New York Federal Reserve Bank President Williams.

-Federal reserve officials reaffirmed the US Central Bank’s commitment to combat rising inflation rates, ahead of the FOMC January two-day meeting on January 25-26.
-While US policymakers acknowledged the impact of the recent Omicron wave in the economy, they expect its effect to be transitory and the US economy to grow up to 3.5% this year, according to New York Federal Reserve Bank President John Williams.
+Federal Reserve officials reaffirmed the US Central Bank’s commitment to combat rising inflation rates, ahead of the FOMC January two-day meeting on January 25-26.
+While US policymakers acknowledged the impact of the recent Omicron wave on the economy, they expect its effect to be transitory and the US economy to grow up to 3.5% this year, according to New York Federal Reserve Bank President John Williams.

 Monday is Martin Luther King Day, which is a Bank Holiday in the US.
 Important US calendar events this week include the release of the Philly Fed Manufacturing Index, and the Unemployment Claims on Thursday.
 Unemployment claims are particularly important and their release might cause some volatility in the currency, as they provide an indication of the country’s economic state and may influence future monetary policy.

 Inflation in the Eurozone hit 5% in December, the highest rate on record, and more than twice the 2% target, as rising energy costs and supply constraints pushed up prices for a range of goods and services.
 ECB President Christine Lagarde stated on Friday that Eurozone inflation will fall this year and the European Central Bank is ready to take any measures necessary to get it down to its 2% target.
 Lagarde’s comments show a slight shift from the ECB’s dovish monetary policy and may signal a future tightening of the ECB’s purse strings.